10 Small But Important Things To Do In Belize

 The Mopan River, which originates from the Maya Mountains in Guatemala, immaculately flows along with the Macal River and together form the Belize River.
 This main watercourse fluidly drifts across the country up to the sea.
 Before the buses and roads, the main mode of commerce and transportation of Belize are the rivers.

 There are canoes and powerboats in the Macal, Mopan Rivers.
 You can also go fishing and cruising in the different rivers of the country including Sarstoon, Temash, New River, and inland lagoons.
-Some tour companies and even resorts offer rapid classes of all levels.
+Some tour companies and even resorts offer rapid classes at all levels.
 They also provide guides to the tourists who are all certified by the country’s local tourist board.

 All through the course, you can learn additional knowledge about the activity.
 This includes learning about the obstacles, surfing over the river waves, and reading the white water.
 While the river is not in the wilderness, you can still see the beautiful birdlife and the iguanas.